CraigCarey/FinTech/glossary.md

 Total Current Assets / Total Current Liabilities
 Paid in / out over next 12 months
 Gives good representation of short-term health, e.g. will the company need to take out more debt, or issue shares

+### PEG Ratio

+(P/E) ratio divided by the growth rate of its earnings for a specified time period PE / EPS Growth